jdai1/DIffTool/README.md

 python3.8 app/app.py
 ```
 ### Local Changes

+To set up the firebase authenication, you must use an individual api configuration key and private project key.
+The config api key should be inserted in fbconfig.json and the private key should be inserted in fbAdminConfig.json.

+DO NOT SHARE THESE KEYS -- These keys contain information that, if obtained, could allow others to harm the
+progress of your projects.

 In app.py, several variables can be modified to best suit certain circumstances.
 ```python
 app.config['THUMBNAIL_FOLDER'] = '/UI/app/static/local/thumbnail'